United Company RUSAL Plc: Continuing Connected Transactions Repair Services

 skill and experience) and then entered into the contract/additional

-Based on the terms of the New Repair Services Contracts and the
+Based on the terms of the New Repair Services Contract and the

 Previously Disclosed Repair Services Contracts, the annual aggregate